-For example, Apple recommends a minimum distance of 0.2 inches from its iPhone 7.
+For example, Apple recommends a minimum distance of 5 mm from its iPhone 12.

-The corresponding figure for the Google Pixel is 0.4 inches and 0.6 inches for the Samsung Galaxy.
+The corresponding figure for the Google Pixel 4 is also 5 mm and 1.5 cm distance from the body for the Samsung Galaxy.

 These distances are probably the ones used when the cell phones were tested with a dummy to determine their SAR limits.

 However, almost everyone holds a cell phone right against their heads when using it.